 Potica (Slovenian Nut Roll), a delicious celebratory bread resembling a jelly roll made of thinly rolled yeast dough spread with a nut paste.

-If you are looking for a bread to bake for Easter, you came to the right place.
-Potica (pronounced as “po-tee-sa”), a Slovenian nut roll is a celebratory bread essential to the celebration of Palm Sunday and Easter where Christians remember Jesus’ crucifixion, death on the cross, burial, and resurrection on the third day.
+If you are looking for a bread to bake for the holidays, you came to the right place.
+Potica (pronounced as “po-tee-sa”), a Slovenian nut roll is a celebratory bread essential to the celebration of Christmas and Easter.
 This bread resembles a jelly roll and is quite the treat.
 It is definitely worth a try if you have never eaten it before.

 Potica – a Central European Pastry

-The Ukraine, Poland, and Yugoslavia all claim Potica originated from their country.
+Slovenia, Ukraine, Poland, and Yugoslavia all claim Potica originated from their country.
 They all share the same thinly rolled yeast dough spread with a nut paste.
-The nut paste or filling may differ from country to country and can include chopped walnuts, pecans, poppy seeds, honey, butter, and dried fruits.
+The nut paste or filling may differ from country to country and may include chopped walnuts, pecans, poppy seeds, honey, butter, cream, and dried fruits.

 The Recipe